Flavor cocoa: Single origin

-Single origin chocolate uses beans from one location, which can be as large as a country or as small as a plantation.
+Single-origin chocolate uses beans from one location, which can be as large as a country or as small as a single plantation.
 It often refers to a geographical feature, such as a river or a valley.
 This chocolate does not necessarily use cocoa beans of one type.
-The first contemporary single origin chocolate was made from cocoa beans from the Chuao Valley in Venezuela.
+The first contemporary single-origin chocolate was made from cocoa beans from the Chuao Valley in Venezuela.
 This was popularized by Italian chocolate makers Amedei Chocolate, who had gained temporary exclusive use of beans from the region.
-Beans from the Chuao valley are particularly prized because of the limited crop, and because mineral deposits from the local river system give the beans a unique flavor, which is considered an example of terroir in chocolate.
+Beans from the Chuao Valley are particularly prized because of the limited crop, and because mineral deposits from the local river system give the beans a unique flavor, which is considered an example of terroir in chocolate.

-Other locations prized for single location chocolate are Madagascar, which produces Criollo beans with bright, citrus notes, and Papua New Guinea, which produces beans with complex flavor.
+Other locations prized for single-location chocolate are Madagascar, which produces Criollo beans with bright, citrus notes, and Papua New Guinea, which produces beans with complex flavor.
 Nacional beans from Ecuador, which contain floral notes, were gaining popularity as of 2018.

-Leissle argues that variable stock availability of single origin beans when there is conflict, for instance in Venezuela, remind consumers of the people involved in chocolate production.
+Leissle argues that variable stock availability of single-origin beans when there is conflict, for instance in Venezuela, reminds consumers of the people involved in chocolate production.